 What are sous vide bags

 Sous vide bags are the pouches you cook your food in.
-There are special bags available which are used in a vacuum sealer.
-The vacuum sealer machine removes the air from the bag and seals it so you have the convenience of being able to drop the entire bag into the sous vide water bath.
+A vacuum sealer works with special bags.
+The vacuum sealer machine removes the air from the bag.
+It then seals it.
+This gives you the convenience of being able to drop the entire bag into the sous vide water bath.

 You can also use ziplock bags that are watertight.
 It is still important to try and remove as much air as possible from the bag before using it for sous vide cooking.